Malietoa Laupepa: Laupepa, the Sā Tupua and foreign governments

-Matā‘afa – who was supported by Fa‘alataitaua and the Sā Talavou faction – managed to reconsolidate the Malietoa allies and led them against Tamasese Titimaea in August 1888.
-Matā‘afa's people refused to recognize Tamasese as king, especially Manono and Apolima.
-In response, the German gunship SMS Adler attacked Manono and Apolima on September 5, 1888 (Sorenson & Theroux 2005), three days before Matā‘afa Iosefo was declared King of Samoa at Fale‘ula.
-In mid-September, Matā‘afa's forces drove Tamasese's Ātua forces from Vaiala to Matafagatele (Vaimauga, Tuamasaga) and won the battle around 10 o’clock at night (Tuvale 45).
-Malietoa allies from Satupa'itea on Savaii island, raided and razed Leulumoega, the capital of A'ana, on September 20 and Matā‘afa's militias burned villages and plantations in Satapuala, Faleasiu, Fasito'o Uta, and other areas of A‘ana within a month of the Leulumoega victory.
-The people of Atua experienced the same fate when the newly refurbished Matā‘afa-Malietoa fleets from Manono and Fa'asaleleaga invaded the coastal villages of Tamasese's allies in Falefā, Faleapuna, Lufilufi and Sāluafata.
-By February 1889 Matā‘afa's personal army had swelled to about 6,000 warriors.
+Matāʻafa – who was supported by Faʻalataitaua and the Sā Talavou faction – managed to reconsolidate the Malietoa allies and led them against Tamasese Titimaea in August 1888.
+Matāʻafa's people refused to recognize Tamasese as king, especially Manono and Apolima.
+In mid-September, Matāʻafa's forces drove Tamasese's Ātua forces from Vaiala to Matafagatele (Vaimauga, Tuamasaga) and won the battle around 10 oʻclock at night (Tuvale 45).
+Malietoa allies from Satupaʻitea on Savaii island, raided and razed Leulumoega, the capital of Aʻana, on September 20 and Matāʻafa's militias burned villages and plantations in Satapuala, Faleasiu, Fasitoʻo Uta, and other areas of Aʻana within a month of the Leulumoega victory.
+The people of Atua experienced the same fate when the newly refurbished Matāʻafa-Malietoa fleets from Manono and Faʻasaleleaga invaded the coastal villages of Tamasese's allies in Falefā, Faleapuna, Lufilufi and Sāluafata.
+By February 1889 Matāʻafa's personal army had swelled to about 6,000 warriors.